Charo Henríquez of The New York Times speaks at a Women's Leadership Accelerator event.

 About

-ONA is hosting a three-part conversation series in 2023 designed to open space for women in executive digital journalism leadership.
-At these events, they will network and develop their skills around cultivating organizational resilience and finding creative ways to support the professional development and growth of their teams.
-Participants will learn from external experts as well as each other and work through their unique and often overlapping challenges and opportunities for development and success.
+ONA hosted a three-part conversation series in 2023 designed to open space for women in executive digital journalism leadership.
+At these events, they networked and developed their skills around cultivating organizational resilience and finding creative ways to support the professional development and growth of their teams.
+Participants learned from external experts as well as each other and worked through their unique and often overlapping challenges and opportunities for development and success.

 Sessions